-- ER_RO, for the read-only execution region. - ER_RW, for the read-write execution region. - ER_ZI, for the zero-initialized execution region.
+- ER_XO, for an execute-only execution region, if present. - ER_RO, for the read-only execution region. - ER RW, for the read-write execution region. - ER_ZI, for the zero-initialized execution region.

 You can insert these names into the following symbols to obtain the required address: